 - extra virgin olive oil optional

-- fresh oregano chopped optional
+- fresh herbs leaves, thyme oregano or sage optional

 - Rinse the lentils and drain well.